Certificates of Added Qualifications for PAs

 For many PAs that have been working in a specialty for years and have acquired significant experience and knowledge, the desire for documentation of these achievements was not driven by ego but rather the need to present physicians with credentials, providing assurances and enabling the PA to launch into work with a level of insight not available from PAs fresh out of school.

 As stated above, the education of a PA has a generalist focus.
-For PAs that have been in specialty placements for several years, CAQs are one of the few methods of showcasing the competency in the field and that a “minimum standard” has be met.
-Significant post-graduate education and training are necessary to achieve the level required of PAs for many specialty positions, emergency medicine and cardiothoracic surgery to name a few.
+For PAs that have been in specialty placements for several years, CAQs are one of the few methods of showcasing the competency in the field and that a “minimum standard” has been met.
+Significant post-graduate education and training are necessary to achieve the level required of PAs for many specialty positions, emergency medicine, and cardiothoracic surgery to name a few.
 This post-graduate experience is increasingly hard to find in on-the-job training, and most PAs will now need residency training to land in a specialty.
 The CAQ will help demonstrate the PAs acumen and proficiency in the respective specialty to physician groups and hospitals.

 The recertification of PAs occurs every six years, and all PAs take the same generalist exam, regardless of specialty.
 Many specialist PAs have come to find the results of the PANRE merely indicate how well they are able to study in the month before the exam and do not reflect how effectively they perform in their specialty.
 The option to recertify in the field in which the PA practices should be available.
 Using an exam that places all PAs back at “square one” not only places experienced PAs on the same level as fresh, inexperienced PAs, but it also diminishes the competency in specialty.
 Specialty exams should be available in order to assess PAs on the basis of their knowledge and experience of the specialty that they work in.
 How else is it possible to know the best cardiothoracic or psychiatry PAs from the weaker ones?
-The CAQs enable some form of acknowledgement and may be a precursor to an eventual change to the PANRE.
+The CAQs enable some form of acknowledgment and may be a precursor to an eventual change to the PANRE.

 CAQs Implications to the Public